 Because it uses AI, there are few controls to mess around with.
 You also don’t need a steady hand or a tripod to achieve great results.
 The app takes care of most of the work for you, making adjustments on the fly.

 That said, it would’ve been nice to extend the AI functionality into other features and make the app more well-rounded.
-It’s also another highly specialized app, so again the price tag ($3.99) might be a bit steep for some users., but the creativity you can achieve with Spectre Camera makes it well worth the money.
+It’s another highly specialized app, so again the price tag ($4.99) might be a bit steep for some users.
+There is a free version, though, and the creativity you can achieve with Spectre Camera makes it well worth the upgrade price.

 Wrapping It Up